simplybusiness/rabbit_feed/README.md

 Starts a consumer.
 Note: until you've specified the [event routing](https://github.com/simplybusiness/rabbit_feed#event-routing-dsl), this will not receive any events.
 Options are as follows:

     --environment The environment to run in
-    --config The location of the rabbit_feed configuration file --logfile The location of the log file
+    --application The name of the application (used for routing events) --config The location of the rabbit_feed configuration file --logfile The location of the log file
     --require The project file containing the dependancies (only necessary if running with non-rails application)